chywang/TEAL/README.md

 4. tensorflow: 1.12.0
 5. scikit-learn: 0.18.1

-The codes might run properly using the packages of other versions as well.
+The codes can run properly under the packages of other versions as well.

 **More Notes on the Algorithms**

-This software is the implementation of our AAAI 2019 paper.
-The codes have been slightly modified to make them for research to re-use.
+This software is the implementation of the AAAI 2019 paper.
+The codes have been slightly modified to make them easier for NLP researcher to re-use.
 Due to size limitation, we only provide part of the data related to our paper.
 However, it should be noted that all the data and resources are publicly available.
 Please refer to the links and references for details.

 **Citation**